How does this medicine work?

 - Carry an ID card or wear a medical alert bracelet/necklace to let emergency caregivers know that your child is on warfarin.

 - While your child is taking warfarin, tests called prothrombin time (PT) or International Normalized Ratio (INR) must be done on a regular basis to check how well your child's blood is clotting.
 The tests are done more often at first, and less often after your child's dose has been established.
 These tests are needed to make warfarin therapy safe.
-It is very important to keep appointments with the lab for these tests so the doctor can adjust the warfarin dose as needed.
+It is very important to keep appointments with the lab for these tests so the provider can adjust the warfarin dose as needed.

 - If your pharmacist changes the warfarin brand or dose schedule, call the clinic about the change.